zhuzhu930/hw2-Proportfolio-CSS-JD/README.md

 ## 4. Leaving Comments

 - While writing HTML and CSS, I've used commenting feature to seperate sections, try out different options by hide/unhide my code.
-- When I'm happy with the design, finally, I've cleaned up my comments by only leaving the necessary ones for the reiewer.
+- When I'm happy with the design, finally, I've cleaned up my comments by only leaving the necessary ones for the reviewer.

 ## 5. Write the README.md, to summarize what I've done.